-Once you know the monthly and total kilowatt hours your household used last year, assuming it’s a typical year, then you know how much electricity you will need from a solar energy system every year to meet your household needs.
+Once you know the monthly and total kilowatt-hours your household used last year, assuming it’s a typical year, then you know how much electricity you will need from a solar energy system every year to meet your household needs.

-In addition, here are a few things to consider about your electricity usage history and future needs.
+Also, here are a few things to consider about your electricity usage history and future needs.

 a) Will your electric usage increase in the future?